Tonight's RTE Late Late Show guests revealed

 Friday night entertainment

-It's hard to believe, but this year marks 40 years since Johnny Logan's Eurovision glory with What's Another Year, and the King of Eurovision will be in studio to celebrate the milestone with a special performance of the song.
+She has recently written a book with tips for home hacks and "SHEiy", and Laura deBarra will be putting some of Ireland's worst DIY'ers through their paces.
+Singer Michael English will be in studio to perform Ten Guitars, while The Lost Brothers will also be here, singing Fugitive Moon.

-Legendary songwriter and TV presenter/producer Shay Healy, who penned the 1980 winning entry, will also be in for a chat.
-The show's other music slot will be provided by Somebody's Child.
+Octogenarian Instagram sensation Eileen Smith will join Ryan along with her Style Counsellors co-host, Suzanne Jackson, to discuss their newfound friendship which developed during filming for their current fashion series.

-All this and more on The Late Late Show, Friday January 31, on RTÉ One.
+All of this, and more, on The Late Late Show, Friday February 7 on RTÉ One.

 Leave your comment